 In digital watches, there are no hands.
 All the timing is displayed in digital format.

 This hour marker is the label within the dial which ranges from 1-to 12 indexes and indicates the actual time.
-Arabic numerical and roman numerical are the most common types of hour markers.
+Arabic numerals and roman numerals are the most common types of hour markers.

 - Arabic Numerical